Am I Eligible?

-The Longmont Housing Authority has a total of eight properties in the portfolio with the new addition, Fall River Apartments, slated to open late Fall 2019.
+The Longmont Housing Authority has a total of eight properties its portfolio.
 Each property has its own set of guidelines and requirements that determine eligibility.

 The following guidelines determine an applicant’s eligibility for one of the Longmont Housing Authority’s affordable housing rental units.
-Interested applicants can contact the property directly with questions or submit an Application.
+Interested applicants can contact the property directly with questions.
+Applications will only be accepted when the property's waiting list is open.
 Applicants will be contacted to complete an ‘eligibility packet’ to verify income, assets, and other household information after an apartment becomes available.

-Our Senior Housing Communities: Aspen Meadows Apartments, The Lodge and Hearthstone at Hover Crossing, and Village Place Apartments are restricted for households in which at least 1 member is 62 years of age or older.
-Spring Creek Apartments and Fall River are open to residents 55 years of age or older.
+Our Senior Housing Communities: Aspen Meadows Apartments, The Lodge and Hearthstone at Hover Crossing, Fall River and Village Place Apartments are restricted for households in which all members of the household are 62 years of age or older.
+Spring Creek Apartments are open to households with at least one household member that is 55 years of age or older.

 There are no special population restrictions for Briarwood, Aspen Meadows Neighborhood or The Suites Supportive Housing Community.